-Goal 1: The ability SLO 4.0: competencies was established from last year's number of students to compose Students results as shown below. assessed last year. effectively with will learn to DENCYPAL DIV.
-A rhetorical use language BENCHMARK: Assessed students will improve As the extent to awareness, effectively their score on each of the eight competencies which the five SLOs are achieved integrate relevant research when to convey content and from their first major speech to the last major speech by an average of 5%. is determined by appropriate, and evoke speech by an average of 5%. student produce developed TARGET: In the next three to five years performance in insightful Cinotion. assessed students will increase their score by an each of the eight arguments. average of 10% on each of the eight competencies, the competencies from their first major speech to results suggest that their last major speech.
-4 of the 5 SLOs were met this Indirect Assessment academic year.
-At the end of each semester, all Speech 101 SLO 1.0 needs students are asked to complete an online self- attention. report survey that measures the extent to which they perceive they have improved.
-It is a five- Indirect question survey using a Likert-style scale Assessment (strongly disagree, disagree, neither agree nor In the 2021-2022 disagree, agree, strongly agree) academic year 100 students BASELINE: The results from the 2020-2021 completed the indirect assessment and newly established indirect measure. baseline are as follows: The benchmark of buseline are as follows.
-80% of assessed The self-report survey asks the extent to which, students offering a after taking the course, they feel more confident positive in their ability to: endorsement (indicate agree or choose and narrow a topic for a given strongly agree) on audience and a given amount of each of the five speaking time.
-85% questions on the gather quality research material to Likert-styled support thesis and main points.
-85% survey was support mosts with mant points.
-0070 surpassed. organize material into a clear message and easy-to-follow progression.
+Goal 1: The ability SLO 4.0: competencies was established from last year's number of students to compose Students results as shown below. assessed last year. effectively with will learn to 5 rhetorical use language BENCHMARK: Assessed students will improve As the extent to effectively their score on each of the eight competencies which the five awareness, - integrate relevant to convey from their first major speech to the last major SLOs are achieved research when content and speech by an average of 5%. is determined by appropriate, and evoke student produce developed, emotion.
+TARGET: In the next three to five years performance in insightful assessed students will increase their score by an each of the eight arguments. average of 10% on each of the eight competencies, the competencies from their first major speech to results suggest that their last major speech.
+4 of the 5 SLOs J 1 were met this Indirect Assessment academic year.
+At the end of each semester, all Speech 101 SLO 1.0 needs students are asked to complete an online self- attention. report survey that measures the extent to which attention.
+1 0 In dim of they perceive they have improved.
+It is a five- Indirect question survey using a Likert-style scale Assessment (strongly disagree, disagree, neither agree nor In the 2021-2022 disagree, agree, strongly agree) academic year 100 students BASELINE: The results from the 2020-2021 completed the indirect assessment and newly established indirect measure. baseline are as follows: The benchmark of busenne are as follows.
+80% of assessed The self-report survey asks the extent to which, students offering a - after taking the course, they feel more confident positive in their ability to: endorsement (indicate agree or choose and narrow a topic for a given strongly agree) on audience and a given amount of each of the five speaking time.
+85% questions on the Likert-styled gather quality research material to survey was support thesis and main points.
+85% surpassed. sui passeu. organize material into a clear message and easy-to-follow progression.
 86% use appropriate and effective language for a given audience and speaking situation.
-88% situation.
-66 76 offer a clear and smooth delivery of the message.
-83% BENCHMARK: 80% of responding students will offer a positive endorsement (indicate agree or strongly agree) on each of the five questions on the Likert-styled survey.
-TARGET: In the next three to five years, 85% of students will offer a positive endorsement (indicate agree or strongly agree) on each of the five questions on the Likert-styled survey. i Table and Emilia styles sairej.
+88% offer a clear and smooth delivery of the message.
+83% ~ BENCHMARK: 80% of responding students will offer a positive endorsement (indicate agree or strongly agree) on each of the five questions on the Likert-styled survey.
+TARGET: In the next three to five years, 85% of students will offer a positive endorsement (indicate agree or strongly agree) on each of the five questions on the Likert-styled survey.